Overview

 Translation memory

-available for the majority of projects
+available for all projects

 Project glossary

-project specific glossary community contributions are encouraged
+project specific glossaries community contributions are encouraged

 Links and references: